 The target ontology is generated by transforming database content with ontology patterns, using a customized script that takes spreadsheet content and generates OWL code using VBA scripts in MS Excel.

 Fig. 1.
-Alignment of GO, ChEBI and PR under BTL2
+Alignment of GO, ChEBI and PR under BTL2.
+1. One or more references to GO classes in UniProt annotations for GO classes, such as go:‘Biological process’ go:Methylation inclu- ded as annotation for ‘Methionine synthase’ in UniProt, as well as go:‘Cellular component’ and go:‘Molecular function’ classes;

+2. Reference to Proteins from PR directly as protein names in UniProt;

+3. Database IDs from Ensembl in UniProt, and vice-versa;

+4. Organism names as described in NCBI Taxonomy inside Ensembl and UniProt;

+5. Phenotypes according to Ensembl and included as a list of subclasses of BTL2 Situation, alinged with Clinical finding in SNOMED CT.

+Figure 1 illustrates the final mapping structure of GO and ChEBI with BTL2.

-Methodology
+Methodology for CQ evaluation

 The ontological content is evaluated by a set of competency questions (CQs).
 Formulated in English by the first author, a biologist, they are shaped according to how domain experts would query a biological database, and not how ontology engineers would interpret it, in order to be neutral regarding the internal structure of the ontology.